Keyboard shortcuts

 First 6-Month GTM Playbook

-3. Concentrate users into liquid contests instead of spreading activity thin.
+3. Concentrate users into active contests instead of spreading activity thin.

 References: E46 E49 E90